Saxony: Prehistory

-In prehistoric times, the territory of present-day Saxony was the site of some of the largest of the ancient central European monumental temples, dating from the fifth century BC.
+In prehistoric times, the territory of present-day Saxony was the site of some of the largest of the ancient central European monumental temples, dating from the fifth millennium BC.
 Notable archaeological sites have been discovered in Dresden and the villages of Eythra and Zwenkau near Leipzig.
 The Germanic presence in the territory of today's Saxony is thought to have begun in the first century BC.

-Parts of Saxony were possibly under the control of the Germanic King Marobod during the Roman era.
+Parts of Saxony were possibly under the control of the Germanic King Marobod during the Roman empire era.
 By the late Roman period, several tribes known as the Saxons emerged, from which the subsequent state(s) draw their name.

 Stem Duchy of Saxony

+Since the late 6th century, the territory of modern-day Saxony and parts of Thuringia was populated by Polabian Slavs, most prominently the Sorbs.
+It was conquered by Francia and subsequently organized as the Sorbian March.
+A legacy of this period is the modern ethnic group of Sorbs in Saxony.
+Eastern and western parts of present Saxony were ruled by Bohemia at various times between 1075 and 1635 (with some intermissions), and Schirgiswalde (Šěrachów; Šerachov) remained a Bohemian exclave until 1809.
+Eastern parts were also ruled by Poland between 1002 and 1032, by the Duchy of Jawor, the southwesternmost duchy of fragmented Piast-ruled Poland, from 1319 to 1346, and by Hungary from 1469 to 1490, and Pechern (Pěchč) was part of the Duchy of Żagań, one of the Lower Silesian duchies formed in the course of the medieval fragmentation of Poland, remaining under the Piast dynasty until 1472.

 The first medieval Duchy of Saxony was a late Early Middle Ages "Carolingian stem duchy", which emerged around the start of the 8th century AD and grew to include the greater part of Northern Germany, what are now the modern German states of Bremen, Hamburg, Lower Saxony, North Rhine-Westphalia, Schleswig-Holstein and Saxony-Anhalt.
 Saxons converted to Christianity during this period, with Charlemagne outlawing pagan practices.
 This geographical region is unrelated to present-day Saxony but the name moved southwards due to certain historical events (see below).

-The territory of the Free State of Saxony, called White Serbia was, since the 6th century, populated by Slavs before being conquered by Germans e.g. Saxons and Thuringii.
-It was not part of the old Saxon stem duchy.
-A legacy of this period is the Sorb population in Saxony.
-Eastern parts of present Saxony were ruled by Poland between 1002 and 1032 and by Bohemia since 1293.